malda-protocol/malda-lending/docs/src/src/interfaces/IOperator.sol/interface.IOperator.md

 Removes asset from sender's account liquidity calculation

-Sender must not have an outstanding borrow balance in the asset, and must not be providing necessary collateral for an outstanding borrow.
+*Sender must not have an outstanding borrow balance in the asset, or be providing necessary collateral for an outstanding borrow.*

 ```solidity